Mahi-mahi: Reproduction

 Mahi-mahi fish are mostly found in the surface water.
 Their flesh is grey-white when raw, cooking to an attractive white with a clean, non-fishy flavour.

-The body is slightly slender and long, making them fast swimmers; they can swim as fast as 50 knots (92.6 km/h, 57.5 mph).
+Diet

+Mahi-mahi are carnivorous, feeding on flying fish, crabs, squid, mackerel, and other forage fish.
+They have also been known to eat zooplankton.
+To pursue such varied pelagic prey, mahi-mahi are fast swimmers, swimming as fast as 50 kn.